structr/helm-charts/README.md

 ## Add a New Chart

-To add a new helm chart, create a new folder in this repository and add a new line in `bin/build.sh`.
+To add a new helm chart, create a new folder in this repository and add a "helm package" line for your folder in `bin/build.sh`.

 ## Publish The Charts